Emergent Gravity from Topological Quantum Field Theory: Stochastic Gradient Flow Perspective away from the Quantum Gravity Problem: BF reformulation of GR

-The reformulation of General Relativity in the language of a topological BF theory requires an extension of the BF action.
-This enables to impose constraints that unfreeze the dynamical degrees of freedom of General Relativity, out of the topological BF theory.
-Moving from the local Lorentz group $G=SO(1,3)$, as the gauge group of the theory, the Einstein-Hilbert action can be expressed as
+The reformulation of GR in the language of topological BF theory requires an extension of the BF action.
+This enables to impose constraints that unfreeze the dynamical degrees of freedom of GR out of the topological BF theory.
+Starting from the local Lorentz group $G=SO(1,3)$ as the gauge group of the theory, the Einstein-Hilbert action can be expressed as